taliitacamargo/Professional-README-Generator/README.md

   none

   ## Tests
-  it is tested using Node
+  The application is tested using node

   GitHub: [taliitacamargo](https://github.com/taliitacamargo)